Our World War II Flight Training Museum is housed in one of the WWII cadet barracks.

 The Museum is located at 3 AIRPORT CIRCLE, DOUGLAS, GEORGIA 31535-4033.

 Museum hours are 11 am to 4 pm on Friday and Saturday.
-Group tours can be arranged on Thursdays by appointment only.
+Group tours can be arranged for other days of the week by calling the museum on Friday or Saturday or by sending an email request via this website.

 Our mailing address is